 In July 2021, Willow Tree Missions purchased a building in downtown Monticello that enables us to greatly expand our services to include two transitional housing apartments, multi-purpose space, and double the resale shop space to enhance our Christ-centered support programs.
-To maintain the historical integrity of the building, while equipping it for our purposes, and meeting life safety code requirements, at this point we estimate approximately $284,000 in renovation costs (see list here).
 Renovation funds will be immediately applied to meet essential building safety code requirements and water infiltration issues, allowing us to better serve the urgent, ever-growing needs of those affected by domestic violence.

-With target dates of opening the new resale shop space by June 2023 and the efficiency apartments by December 2023, we are diligently pursuing various grant opportunities and developing a Willow “Giving” Tree capital campaign to help in meeting these overwhelming one-time costs.
-Renovations have already begun, utilizing volunteers and experts, and prioritizing the most urgent items on our to-do list.
+With target dates of opening the new resale shop space by August 2023 and the efficiency apartments by December 2023, we are diligently pursuing various grant opportunities and have developed a Willow “Giving” Tree capital campaign to help in meeting these overwhelming one-time costs.
+Renovations are well on their way, utilizing volunteers and experts, and prioritizing the most urgent items on our to-do list.

 Since 2007, Willow Tree Missions has offered refuge and resources to county residents who are trying to escape domestic violence.
 Our clients tend to have been isolated from friends and family and have little or no support system.
 In desperation, they often come to us with less than $5 to their name.
 We would like to be able to extend that critical support beyond the crisis by offering transitional housing for 3-6 months while individuals begin rebuilding their lives.